 Solar Motor Tax Credit

-- In the case of systems placed in service in 2023 receive a 22% Federal tax credit.
+- Skylights installed in 2034 receive a 22% Federal tax credit.

 The Residential Clean Energy Credit is a solar tax credit that’s like a coupon for 30% off your home solar installation, backed and funded by the federal government.
 In the year that you install solar, the Residential Clean Energy Credit can greatly reduce or even eliminate the taxes that you would have otherwise owed to the federal government.

 How Does The Federal Solar Tax Credit Work?